hecksalmonids/geode/README.md

 If the option `--load-only=one two three` is provided, only the given model classes will be loaded into the console.

 #### Resetting the database
 The command `thor db:reset` resets the entire database, recreating the tables from the schema at `db/schema.rb`.

+If the option `--tables=one two three` is given, only the given tables are reset.
+If any other tables in the database are dependent on a table being reset, the command will fail unless these dependent tables are also being reset.

-This command erases all data from the database -- be very sure of what you are doing when running this command!
+This command erases data from the database -- be very sure of what you are doing when running this command!